bocoup/jqfundamentals.com/content/events/index.md

 Event delegation has two main benefits.
 First, it allows us to bind fewer event handlers than we'd have to bind if we were listening to clicks on individual elements, which can be a big performance gain.
-Second, it allows us to bind to parent elements -- such as an unordered list -- and know that our event handlers will fire as expected *even if the contents of that parent element change*.
+Second, it allows us to bind to parent elements &mdash; such as an unordered list &mdash; and know that our event handlers will fire as expected *even if the contents of that parent element change*.